JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Notes:
 1. Boss Katana: Boss Tone Studio for Katana works on Macos 11.2.2 (Confirmed on my mac).
 Drivers for katana last updated in Dec 2019.
 1. Boss GT001: last updated 2017, officially supported only up to OS10.15 Confirmed to work on my mac.
 Drivers seemed to install just fine (when allowed permissions).
-[Great GT001 presets](https://youtu.be/w1um7s_MCz8) for great gt001 presets
+[Glenn Delaune for Great GT001 presets](https://youtu.be/w1um7s_MCz8)  and [Joshua Munday for Boss GT100/GT001 patches](https://www.guitarfxpatches.com)
 1. Boss GT1000Core: Last updated Oct2020, M1 macs not yet supported
 1. Zoom: Zoom software (at least for the gce3) works on mac.
 Confirmed on my mac.
 10. Blackstar: id:Core and:series have great software but its based on microsoft silverlight so doesnt and wont work on mac :( I tried installing it on my mac and after forcing me to install mono several times (and i already had it installed) and restarting it still wouldnt install the actual software.